telerik/xaml-docs/controls/radgridview/grouping/aggregates.md

 ## Align Aggregates in GroupHeaderRow

 The aggregate results are shown right next to the group key by default.
-Via the **ColumnAggregatesAlignment** property, you can place the results below the column for which they are defined.
+Via the **ColumnAggregatesAlignment** property of the RadGridView, you can place the results below the column for which they are defined.
 The property has the following possible values:

 * __NoAlignment__: Aggregate results are not aligned to columns.